-In an on-line survey the NDP Group polled 22000 seekers that accessed search engines to determine their satisfaction with the search engine.
+&lt;sup>2In an on-line survey the NDP Group polled 22000 seekers that accessed search engines to determine their satisfaction with the search engine.
 Ninety six percent (96%) indicated that they were satisfied with the search results.
 This would seem to go against our argument.
 However, in another study done by researchers from British Telecom (BT), PC literate, but not regular users of the Internet, found their search results disappointing and generally "not worth the effort".
 Pollock, A and A. Hockley, "What's Wrong with Internet Searching" D-Lib Magazine, March 1997.
 This may indicate that one needs a fairly high level of searching skills to get what you want.
 We will return to this issue when we discuss the market argument for the development of search engines.

-Our concern, rather, is with the ways that developers, designers and producers of search engines will direct these technological limitations, the influences that may come into play in determining any systematic inclusions and exclusions, the wide-ranging factors that dictate systematic prominence for some sites, dictating systematic invisibility for others.
+will direct these technological limitations, the influences that may come into play in determining any systematic inclusions and exclusions, the wide-ranging factors that dictate systematic prominence for some sites, dictating systematic invisibility for others.
 These, we think, are political issues.
 They are important because what people (the "seekers") are able to find on the Web determines what the Web consists of for them.
 And we all-individuals and institutions alike-have a great deal at stake in what the Web consists of.